jboss-openshift/openshift-quickstarts/datavirt64/dynamicvdb-datafederation/README.md

     * [data/teiidfiles/data/](./app/data/teiidfiles/data) - the file data for the `market-data` resource
     * [data/teiidfiles/excelFiles/](./app/data/teiidfiles/excelFiles) - the file data for the `excel-file` resource
     * [datagrid-materialization/](./app/datagrid-materialization/src/vdb/) - the VDB and its related .dodeploy file, that define the JDG source tables and the view to be materialized.
 These files are based on the jdg7.1-remote-cache-materialization quickstart.
+* [./app/](./resources/secrets) - the datavirt-app-secret.yaml secrets file used for testing
 * [./derby/](./derby) - Derby specific DDL and instructions
 * [./h2/](./h2) - h2 specific DDL and instructions
 * [./mysql/](./mysql) - MySQL specific DDL and instructions